-7.1 Where a claim for extenuating circumstances is straightforward an Advice Zone Team Leader/Senior Progression Adviser, with a colleague, will review the claim and make a decision in line with published guidelines.
-The Advice Zone Team Leader/Senior Progression Adviser, in signing the form, authorises the decision.
-A report will be presented to the chair of the extenuating circumstances panel for information.
-Claims will be referred to the extenuating circumstances panel if there is any doubt about the validity of the claim.

-7.2 A sample of all claims will be reviewed once a year by the Advice Zone Manager to ensure consistency across the University.
+- 7.1.1 Where a claim for extenuating circumstances is straightforward the nominee of Advice Zone Manager will review the claim and make a decision in line with published guidelines.
+The nominee of the Advice Zone Manager, in signing the form, authorises the decision. - 7.1.2 Claims will be referred to the Extenuating Circumstances Panel if there is any doubt about the validity of the claim or where the claim is complex. - 7.1.3 A sample of all claims will be reviewed each term by the Advice Zone Manager to ensure consistency across the University.